The K"ahler-Ricci flow with Log Canonical Singularities: A degenerate parabolic equation

-where by direct computations where $h_{0}>0,$ and $h_{0},h_{1},\cdots$ are bounded and smooth.
+where by direct computations where $f_{0},f_{1},\cdots$ are smooth and bounded functions with $f_{0}>0$.
 Thus the second term of \eqref{eq:aubinyau1} is also uniformly bounded with respect to $\hat{\dr}.$ Finally, as $\Theta_{k}$ is uniformly bounded with respect to $\hat{\dr},$ the last term obviously is bounded from above with respect to $\hat{\dr}.$ Combine those arguments with \eqref{eq:aubinyau1} we have

-Now we consider the function $G(p,t):=t\log tr_{\hat{\dr}}\dr-A(\varphi'_{l,u,v,\tilde{\e}}-\de\log|\tilde{S}_{\tilde{E}}|^{2})+B\Psi_{\rho},$ it follows that
+Now we consider the function $G(p,t):=t\log tr_{\hat{\dr}}\dr-A(\varphi'_{l,v,\e}-\de\log|\tilde{S}_{\tilde{E}}|^{2})+B\Psi_{\rho},$ it follows that